Dangerous Potential Side Effects of TDF May Cause Harm to Patients

-Gilead Sciences, Inc., a commercial pharmaceutical manufacturer, is facing hundreds of...READ MORE
+Gilead Sciences, Inc., a commercial pharmaceutical manufacturer, is facing thousands of...READ MORE

 Patients diagnosed with human immunodeficiency virus (HIV) and prescribed medication to manage the infection or those who were prescribed medication to prevent HIV may be at risk of developing severe side effects.